Elvis Peacock: Professional career

 In the 1978 NFL draft, the Los Angeles Rams selected Peacock in the first round, 20th overall.
 Peacock was the third running back taken in the first round that year.
 He followed Terry Miller, who'd been drafted by the Buffalo Bills, and Earl Campbell, drafted by the Houston Oilers.

 Peacock played behind starter Cullen Bryant.
 With star Lawrence McCutcheon on the downside of his career, the Rams were looking for his replacement.
 Peacock, who'd been drafted in the first round, found himself again in the pros in a crowded running back room that included Jim Jodat and Wendell Tyler.
 And still yet, much of the running game relied on powerful fullback, John Cappelletti.
 In his rookie year, Peacock rushed 52 times for 224 yards, no touchdowns and zero starts.
 The Rams were defeated in the Super Bowl by the Pittsburgh Steelers, but Peacock did not see any action in the game.

 The following year, Cappelletti was gone, traded to the San Diego Chargers which moved Peacock into the starting role.
 In his second season, he'd have what would be his best as a pro, rushing 164 times for 777 yards and seven touchdowns.
 The Rams were defeated in the wild card by the Dallas Cowboys.

 Peacock's career would be cut short by injuries.
 He played three games for the Cincinnati Bengals in 1981 before he was released.
 His career was over by age 25.

 Post NFL career

-Peacock after retirement, never spoke about his NFL career.
-He worked at a factory for a food shipping company after his career ended.
-His son, Elvis Peacock Jr, never knew his father had played in the NFL until his second grade teacher told him.
+After retirement, Peacock seldom spoke about his NFL career and worked at a factory for a food shipping company.
+His son, Elvis Peacock Jr., was unaware that his father had played in the NFL until his second grade teacher told him.
 It was then that he asked his father about football, and the elder Peacock opened up to him about.
 Though Elvis Peacock's son never played sports, he did go on to manage a successful Red Lobster in Oklahoma City.

 As of 2022, Peacock still lives in Miami, Florida.